 - Continuous development of VPET on thematic and systemic level is crucial for meeting future challenges.
 Therefore, SERI supports relevant innovation through research in VPET as well as project promotion.

-There is a broad range of VET programmes, which also includes apprenticeships that are very demanding.
-Apprenticeships are attractive for gifted learners due to the uniqueness of the profiles and learning pathways.
+There is a broad range of 230 different VET programmes (apprenticeships) with options for a wide range of talents assuring for integration as well as excellent performance.
+Some of them are very demanding and hence attractive to learners with talents on applied as well as academic level.
+Apprenticeships are attractive for gifted learners because of their clear profile and connectivity to educational pathways on tertiary level.
 Especially the integral approach of the practical training and the school-based learning leads to a profound knowledge of the profession.
-Apprenticeships lead towards being a well-respected and qualified person in the specific profession.
-Graduates are sought-after employees on the labour market.
+Apprenticeships lead towards being a well-respected and qualified person in the specific occupation.
+Professionals with VET qualifications are sought-after employees on the labour market.

 - Professional Education (in German, French and Italian)